akassharjun/flutter-screen-scaler/README.md

 Sample application will be linked soon.

-### Why
+### Why?

-Imagine you have a phone with a big screen size, you develop an application using a bunch of Containers for your main page.
-You use hardcoded values for the height & width of the Container (Let's say 500 for the height) You run it and awesome, it fits your phone and works well!
-But try running it on an iPhone 5s, you are gonna be bombarded with error messages and those screen overflow warnings.
-You could solve this by using a SingleScrollChildView Widget but what if it affected the UI/UX design your application?
-That's why I wrote Flutter Screen Scalar.
-You give it the percentage you want a Container to take up, it will give you the height for that specific screen size.
+Imagine you have a phone with a big screen size (I own a OnePlus 6, quite big).
+You develop a flutter application using a bunch of Cards, Container and what not.
+Sometimes you'll find yourself giving them heights and widths, you try different heights to fit the perfect match for your phone.
+Great!
+Now try running this Flutter application on an iPhone 5s, you be bombarded with a ton of error messages and Screen Overflow warnings on your phone.
+This is where Flutter Screen Scaler comes into play, it will resize all your widgets according to the percentage you provide and the phone's screen dimension.
+It's pretty much just like using percentages in HTML.